Cliscylla/krita_windowed_new_view/README.md

 Creates a new view of the current document when clicked, automatically windowed it and set 'Always on top'.

 ### Installation ###
-1. Download the zip archive
+1. Download the zip archive (There is a "Downloads" on the left, go in and click on Download repository)
 2. Use Tools → Scripts → Import Python Plugin from File in the Krita menu
 3. A dialog box will pop up, click "Yes"
 4. Restart Krita
 5. Tools→Scripts now has an Open windowed new view option
 6. Click

+After installing successfully, you can delete the zip file you downloaded at the first step.
 If the installation fails ( impossible! ), manually copy&paste the windowed_new_view folder and windowed_new_view.desktop into

 C:\Users\\**Username**\AppData\Roaming\krita\pykrita